marcelom/linux-sysadmin-interview-questions/README.md

   * sliding window:
   * maximum segment size (MSS): largest amount of data, specified in bytes, that TCP is willing to receive in a single segment.
   * teardown: four way FIN-ACK
+* What is a router?
+* Talk about subnet masks...
+* Describe how NAT works.

 ####[[⬆]](#toc) <a name='mysql'>MySQL questions:</a>